leonardr/olipy/README.md

 Olipy is packaged with a complete copy of the data from the `corpora` project, so you don't have to install anything extra.
-However, installing `corpora` some other way can give you
+However, installing `corpora` some other way can give you extra data.

 ```
 from olipy import corpora
-for city in corpora.geography.large_cities:
+for city in corpora.geography.large_cities['cities']:
     print(city)
 # Akron
 # Albequerque